sguzman/math-research/README.md

 - Every curve is a straight line in the right compact manifold
 - Isomorphism between 1 in multiplicative operator context and x (variable) in functions
 - To get the inverse of an argument, you must step through infinity
+- Dot product as a coordinate grid: 1 is aligned with initial vector; 1 is anti parallel; two 0s orthogonal to initial vector